realmazharhussain/meetings_server/docs/api.rst

 POST /bookings
 ~~~~~~~~~~~~~
 Create one or multiple bookings.
+The booking will be associated with the authenticated user, but can have any display name.

 **Request Body**